msomi22/designpatterns/adapter/README.md

 - *Decorator - Adds behaviour*

 ```
-Imagine that you have type A charger and you want to charge your type C phone!
+Imagine that you have a micro USB type B charger and you want to charge your type C phone!
 You can buy an adapter that woul help you convert type A to Type C.
 ```
 ![Universal USB](https://github.com/msomi22/designpatterns/blob/master/files/USB_Adapter.jpg)